Chart Color Schemes

 Wulguru - Roseneath has shown very soft population growth performance across periods assessed by AreaSearch

-Wulguru-Roseneath's population is approximately 6,345 as of November 2025.
-This figure represents an increase of 254 people since the 2021 Census, which recorded a population of 6,091.
-The growth is inferred from ABS estimates: 6,345 in June 2024 and an additional 48 validated new addresses post-census.
-This results in a density ratio of 99 persons per square kilometer.
-Wulguru-Roseneath's 4.2% population growth since the census is within 2.7 percentage points of its SA4 region's growth rate of 6.9%.
-Natural growth contributed approximately 47.7% to overall population gains recently, with all migration drivers being positive factors.
+Based on AreaSearch's analysis, Wulguru - Roseneath's population is around 6,345 as of Feb 2026.
+This reflects an increase of 254 people (4.2%) since the 2021 Census, which reported a population of 6,091 people.
+The change is inferred from the estimated resident population of 6,345 from the ABS as of June 2024 and an additional 49 validated new addresses since the Census date.
+This population level equates to a density ratio of 99 persons per square kilometer, providing significant space per person and potential room for further development.
+Wulguru - Roseneath's 4.2% growth since the census positions it within 2.9 percentage points of the SA4 region (7.1%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by natural growth, which contributed approximately 47.7% of overall population gains during recent periods, although all drivers, including overseas migration and interstate migration, were positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 (based on 2021 data) are adopted, with proportional growth weightings applied for age cohorts.
-Future population dynamics anticipate lower quartile growth in Australia's non-metropolitan areas; the area is expected to increase by 5 persons by 2041 based on latest annual ERP population numbers, reflecting a total gain of 0.1% over 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence, where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Anticipating future population dynamics, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the area expected to increase by 5 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 0.1% in total over the 17 years.

 Frequently Asked Questions - Population